logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 }
 ```

 This document should be rearranged so the two fields, `name` and `value` are a key-value pair.
-The field `unit` is made redundent if we add the units to the metric field name.
+The field `unit` is made redundant if we add the units to the metric field name.

 Here's the result: